amandaguthrie/panda-css-presets/packages/panda-plugin-type-extend/README.md

 The plugin uses the `codegen:prepare` hook to modify the generated `types/composition.d.ts` file before it is written to disk.

+> [!CAUTION]
+> Currently, Panda CSS generates all CSS properties I've tested for layer and text styles, even those not in the provided types.
+>
+>I've reached out to the Panda CSS team on intended functionality since there is a mismatch between which properties can be generated and the types and am awaiting a response.
+>
+> This plugin aims to extend the Typescript types given by Panda CSS in LayerStyleProperty/TextStyleProperty so they don't give unnecessary Typescript errors in the IDE/during type check.
+>
+> If in the future Panda CSS enforces which properties are generated in layer/text styles, this plugin does not cover adding the properties to the generator - only to the types.

 ## Contents

 - [Install](#install)